 A 2 tier lazy Susan/turntable is one of the very best ways to get organized in the kitchen.
 We have two of them in our spice cabinet.
 One has spice blends and the other one has pure spices.
 All of them are stored alphabetically so we can find them easily.

-Pull out shelves make everything easy to find in a pantry.
+We don’t have a walk-in pantry so I have to make the most of our small pantry cabinets.
+Pull out shelves make everything easy to find.
 Storing like items together also helps when searching for something or making out your grocery list.
 You can get creative and use wine crates or baskets for this.

 Need to store tall cereal boxes?
 Lay them on their side to store them in short shelves.